gottreu/playing-with-music-with-perl/slidey.md

 }
 ```
 ???
-when the scales stop being 7 notes in legnth, it gets less musical
+when the scales stop being 7 notes in length, it gets less musical
 ---
 # Music::Chord::Positions
 ---